 III.
 RESPONSIBILITY FOR SELECTION:

 It is the responsibility of the Board of Trustees of the Schiller Park Public Library to review and approve this Material Selection Policy.
 The Board is responsible for protecting the rights of the Library user and ultimately answering any and all questions regarding the policy and preservation of an individual’s right to know.
+In accordance with the recommendation of Serving Our Public: Standards for Illinois Libraries, the Schiller Park Library will allocate not less than the recommended percentage of its operating budget on materials for patrons annually.

 LIBRARY STAFF RESPONSIBILITY: